 (Links on left margin)

-Public Education – Joe Amore, FSO-PE Three winter/spring courses will be held in Newburyport.
+Public Education – Joe Amore, FSO-PE Two spring courses held in Newburyport.

 Any members who are interested in becoming an instructor, reactivating instructor status, or who are just willing to assist as an instructor aide are welcome to attend any of these classes.
 More information on the PE page.